count()#

 objects to the optional per

-parameter to group values and count each group.
+parameter to group values and compute the count per group.

 Must be called in a rule or query context.